 COVID-19: FOR IN PERSON LESSONS WEARING A MASK AND HANDS SANITISING IN/OUT OF OFFICE IS REQUIRED.
 Social distancing is observed during the lesson.
 ALL IN PERSON LESSONS MUST BE SCHEDULED IN ADVANCE TO AVOID TRAFFIC AND TO ALLOW PROPER CLEANING AND DESINFECTING OF THE SPACE.
 ONLY TWO STUDENTS PER DAY ACCEPTED IN PERSON.
+If more sturent are interested in face to face lessons, for the safety of all, we will alternate between in person/online lessons evey week.
 SCHEDULE IN PERSON LESSON BY EMAIL AT: email@example.com

 The lessons are in person & online, in three semesters:

 Spring semester -- January to May

 Summer: June/August flexible scheduling -- 3/4 lessons